Visitors to our site

 Colorectal Cancer

-Most begin as a small growth on the bowel wall: a colorectal polyp or adenoma.
+The wall of the colon and rectum are made up of several layers.
+Majority of colorectal cancers begin as a small growth on the bowel wall – a colorectal polyp or adenoma.
 These often times mushroom-shaped growths are usually benign, but some develop into cancer over time.
-Colorectal cancers start in the lining of the bowel.
-If left untreated, it can grow into the muscle layers underneath, and then through the bowel wall.
+If left untreated, it can grow into the muscle layer underneath, and then through the bowel wall.

 Polyp